 Learning outcomes tend to be broader in context than the ICM competencies.
 A learning outcome may encompass one or many competencies in order to achieve the outcome and those competencies may be repeated in multiple contexts.
-For example, a module on Introduction to Midwifery lists the following module learning outcomes and the associated ICM essential competencies:
+For example, a module on Foundations of Midwifery Care lists the following module learning outcomes and the associated ICM essential competencies: